Aware Super

-Aware Super is an Australian superannuation fund headquartered in Sydney, New South Wales.
-With $150bn under management and over 1 million members, it is Australia's third-largest superannuation fund.
+Aware Super is an Australian industry superannuation fund headquartered in Sydney, New South Wales.
+With $200 billion under management and 1.15 million members, it is Australia's third-largest superannuation fund.

 History

 It was initially established in 1992 as First State Super to provide superannuation benefits to New South Wales government employees.
 First State Super became a public offer fund on 1 May 2006, opening up membership to anyone eligible to receive superannuation benefits.
 This was in response to feedback from existing members who were keen to remain with the fund when they changed jobs and moved from the public to the private sector.
 The change meant First State Super became included in comparisons of performance, fees and other features with other funds.

-In 2012, First State Super merged with Health Super, a not‐for‐profit superannuation fund for workers in the health and community services sector.
+In 2012, First State Super merged with Health Super, a not-for-profit superannuation fund for workers in the health care and community services sector.
 At the time the merger meant the combined entity was the third largest superannuation fund in Australia.

 In 2016, First State Super acquired StatePlus for $1.1bn to boost its advice offering.
-The asset has since under-performed, losing nearly $400m and been affected by a fee-for-no-service scandal which prompted an ASIC referral.
+In 2020 it was reported the asset had under-performed, losing nearly $400m and been affected by a fee-for-no-service scandal which prompted an ASIC referral.

 On 1 July 2020, First State Super and VicSuper merged to become Aware Super.
 Shortly after rebranding as Aware Super in 2020, it undertook a mass divestment that reduced the carbon footprint of its holdings in equities by 40%.
 On 3 December 2020, WA Super merged with Aware Super.

+In April 2023, Aware Super acquired a 22 per cent shareholder in Get Living, the built-to-rent developer that owns East Village, London.
+It acquired the holding from the Qatar Investment Authority.

+In November 2023, Aware Super opened its first international office in London to further its direct investments in real estate, infrastructure and private equity in the UK and Europe.

+In July 2025, Aware Super announced it had signed a non-binding Memorandum of Understanding to explore a merger with Telstra Super.